Income Protection Insurance

 Cover for you and your family finances

 It’s important to be able to keep your finances healthy as you recover from an illness or injury.
 Being unable to work can quickly turn your world upside down.
 No one likes to think that something bad will happen to them, but if you couldn’t work due to a serious illness, how would you manage financially?
-Could you survive on savings or sick pay from work?
-If not, you may need some other way to keep paying the bills – and you might want to consider income protection insurance.

-You might think this may not happen to you, and of course we hope it doesn’t, but it’s important to recognise that no one is immune to the risk of illness and accidents.
 No one can guarantee that they will not be the victim of an unfortunate accident or be diagnosed with a serious illness.
 This won’t stop the bills arriving or the mortgage payments from being deducted from your bank account, so going without income protection insurance could be tempting fate.

-Income protection insurance is a long-term insurance policy that provides a monthly payment if you can’t work because you’re ill or injured, and typically pays out until you can start working again, or until you retire, die or the end of the policy term – whichever is sooner.
+Income protection insurance is a long-term insurance policy that provides a monthly payment if you can’t work because you’re ill or injured, and typically pays out until you can start working again, or until you retire, die or the end of the policy term – whichever is sooner..

 Generous sickness benefits